 - It is wise not to allow a salesperson into your home unless you have a prescheduled appointment. - Always ask to see the salesperson's ID. - High-pressure sales tactics often indicate a scam.
 If you are feeling pressured, you do not have to be polite.
-You can interrupt, tell the person firmly that you are not interested and shut the door. - Ask the salesperson to leave you with some written materials to review rather than signing a contract or making a purchase on the spot. - Never sign a contract without first reading it thoroughly and making sure you understand everything.

-- Get all prices, warranties and cancellation policies in writing. - Never pay in cash. - Door-to-door sales purchases of \$25 or more are subject to the FTC's Cooling-Off Rule, which gives you the right to cancel your purchase within three business days and receive a full refund.
-If the seller fails to do any of the following, he/she is violating the law: - Tell you that you have the right to cancel the order within three business days for a full refund - Provide you with a written summary of your cancellation rights - Give you two copies of the cancellation form (one to keep and one to send if you decide to cancel your purchase) - Give you a copy of your contract or receipt - An expansion of consumer protections under Georgia Law that went into effect on July 1, 2023, includes a 30 business day cancellation right for those sales that include payments above \$10,000, involve a lease longer than 120 months and are eligible, or are alleged by the seller or seller's representative to be eligible, for federal tax credits.
-This primarily impacts sales of solar panels. - Report any door-to-door scams or violations to the Georgia Attorney General's Consumer Protection Division by calling 404-651-8600 or by going to consumer.ga.gov.
+You can interrupt, tell the person firmly that you are not interested and shut the door. - Ask the salesperson to leave you with some written materials to review rather than signing a contract or making a purchase on the spot. - Never sign a contract without first reading it thoroughly and making sure you understand everything. - Get all prices, warranties and cancellation policies in writing. - Never pay in cash. - Door-to-door sales purchases of \$25 or more are subject to the FTC's Cooling-Off Rule, which gives you the right to cancel your purchase within three business days and receive a full refund.
+If the seller fails to do any of the following, he/she is violating the law: - Tell you that you have the right to cancel the order within three business days for a full refund - Provide you with a written summary of your cancellation rights - Give you two copies of the cancellation form (one to keep and one to send if you decide to cancel your purchase) - Give you a copy of your contract or receipt - Report any door-to-door scams or violations to the Georgia Department of Law's Consumer Protection Division by calling 404-651-8600 or by going to www.consumer.ga.gov.